Ernest Leo Unterkoefler

-Ernest Leo Unterkoefler (August 17, 1917 – January 4, 1993) was an American prelate of the Roman Catholic church who served as bishop of the Diocese of Charleston in South Carolina from 1964 to 1990.
-He previously served as an auxiliary bishop of the Diocese of Richmond in Virginia from 1961 to 1964.
+Ernest Leo Unterkoefler (August 17, 1917 – January 4, 1993) was an American Catholic prelate who served as Bishop of Charleston from 1964 to 1990.
+He previously served as an auxiliary bishop for the Diocese of Richmond from 1961 to 1964.

 Biography

 Early life

 Ernest Unterkoefler was born on August 17, 1917, in Philadelphia, Pennsylvania, to Ernest L. and Anna Rose (née Chambers) Unterkoefler.
 An avid baseball fan, he once considered a professional career in the sport before studying for the priesthood; he later said, "If I couldn't be bishop of Charleston, I'd love to be commissioner of baseball."
 Unterkoefler graduated summa cum laude in pre-law from the Catholic University of America in Washington D.C. in 1940.
 He also earned a Licentiate of Sacred Theology (1944) and Doctor of Canon Law (1950).

+Priesthood

-On May 18, 1944, Unterkoefler was ordained a priest by Auxiliary Bishop John McNamara for the Diocese of Richmond.
+On May 18, 1944, Unterkoefler was ordained a priest in Washington, D.C. by Auxiliary Bishop John McNamara for the Diocese of Richmond.
 He then served as a curate for a diocese in Richmond until 1947, when he was transferred to another one in Arlington, Virginia.
 Unterkoefler returned to Richmond in 1950, and became secretary of the diocesan tribunal in 1954.
 He also served as chancellor (1960–1964) and vicar general (1962–1964).
 The Vatican named Unterkoefler a papal chamberlain in 1961.